its-anya/Offline-Chatbot/README.md

 🔐 Privacy	All processing is done locally.
 No internet or external APIs are required.

-📁 File Upload Supported Formats
+📁 File Upload Supported Formats:

 .pdf